-- (i) the signatory signed the instrument in the presence of the witness; and - (ii) the witness signed the instrument; and - (iii) that the witness knows, or established the identity of, the signatory (appropriate evidence should be attached); and - (iv) that the signatory appeared to be of sound mind and signed the instrument voluntarily.
+- a) the signatory signed the instrument in the presence of the witness, and - b) the witness signed the instrument, and - c) that the witness knows, or established the identity of, the signatory (appropriate evidence should be attached), and - d) that the signatory appeared to be of sound mind and signed the instrument voluntarily.

-See Schedule 3 for list of instrument types requiring statutory declarations submitted with them.
+See Schedule 3 for the list of instrument types requiring statutory declarations to be submitted with them.